 On 25th of May 1991, the patient was removed from suspension and while remaining in liquid nitrogen was examined to see what the physical result of suspension had left behind.
-The found while there were some surface fracture due to the cold temperature that the body was stored in, they claimed the patient looked well and had preserved as predicted with no signs of decay.
+They found while there was some surface fracture due to the cold temperature that the body was stored in, they claimed the patient looked well and had preserved as predicted with no signs of decay.

 "In a few months we will sever a body from a head in an unprecedented medical procedure.
 In this phase, there is no life activity, not in the brain, not anywhere else in the body.